OSE3Sandbox/openshiftv3-workshop/ops1-storage.md

 * In the Template section of this Deployment summary page, find the Volumes heading and the ‘Add storage’ link below it.
 Click this link to move to the ‘Add Storage’ view.

 * In the ‘Add Storage’ view:
     * You should see that you can choose which PersistentVolumeClaim to use for this deployment.
-If you have done Step 3, use your ‘pvc-gluster-fast’ storage claim.
+If you have done Step 3, use your ‘pvc-aws-fast’ storage claim.
 If not, create one with the following attributes:

 ![image](images/sc-image-2.png)

 * In the next screen, Under the ‘Volume’ heading, set the value of ‘Mount Path’ to /mountpoint.
-This is an existing directory path inside of the container that will become a mount point in the container for our Gluster volume.
+This is an existing directory path inside of the container that will become a mount point in the container for our aws volume.

 * Press the ‘Add’ button to apply this change